 ‘You take my bed tonight,’ Jason says out of nowhere.

 ‘No, it’s okay.
 I’ll take the sofa.’

-Once again, Nathan knows he’s fighting a losing battle.
+Once again, Cameron knows he’s fighting a losing battle.
 ‘Okay, sure.
 Thanks.’

 ‘No worries.
 Least I can do to thank you for bringing the supplies.
 Wish I could be joining you in there though.’

 Cameron smirks.
 ‘So do I.’

 Nathan rolls over and inhales with his face on Jason’s pillow.
 He can’t quite put his finger on the scent, but it makes him feel good.
 A masculine smell.
 Not body odour, but not a fragrance.
 He wonders if that’s what Jason’s skin smells like.
 He thinks about how he would taste.

 As if on cue, the bedroom door opens with Jason standing in the doorway.
 He’s wearing his grey sweatpants but this time no t-shirt.
 In the morning light, Cameron can make out his tan has been replaced with an insipid hue.
 His beachy hair is slicked back with sweat.
 Dark circles frame his bleary eyes.

 They’d stayed up longer than they should talking through the night, but the facemask confirmed this was more serious than lack of sleep.

 ‘Sorry to alarm you, mate.’
 Jason’s voice is barely audible through the mask.
 ‘I feel rough this morning.
 Been up much of the night.
 Cold sweats.’